SKS

 Benno

-There are people who buy a yacht and just set sail, without any clue.
-You can do that and it’s not at all reprehensible, but we are too fussy for that.
-We want to do it “right.”
-Moreover, we are determined, before buying a yacht, to charter various yachts to try out what works for us.
+Some people buy a yacht and set sail without any clue.
+You can do that and it’s not reprehensible at all, but we are too square for that.
+We want to do it “right”.
+Moreover, we firmly intend to charter various yachts before buying one, to figure out what works for us.
 And when you charter, you need proof that you know what you’re doing.
 Otherwise, understandably, they won’t give you a yacht.

-What you need, therefore, is a motorboat license (these yachts all have engines), a coastal sailing certificate (Day Skipper), and a radio license.
-There’s this rumor that it’s a huge deal, with first years of experience on inland waters, then proof of 1000 nautical miles and an offshore certificate and all that nonsense.
-It’s not like that at all.
+What you need, therefore, is a motorboat license (these yachts all have engines), a coastal sailing certificate (Day Skipper) and a radio license.
+There’s this rumor that it’s a huge deal, starting with years of experience on inland waters, then 1000 nautical miles proof and an offshore certificate and all that nonsense.
+That’s not the case at all.
 As a Swiss, you don’t have to get a Swiss certificate either.
 That’s complete nonsense.

-The JoJo Sailing School from Munich also had a booth at Boot Düsseldorf and they convinced us right away.
-However, they offer the German version from the Deutscher Segler-Verband: SBF See, the sports boat license for motorboats at sea, and the SKS, the coastal skipper certificate for sailing along the coast.
-These certificates have a good reputation and are very well-known in Europe.
-So, we’re trying that.
+The JoJo Sailing School from Munich also had a booth at the Boot Düsseldorf and they convinced us right away.
+However, they offer the German version from the German Sailing Association: SBF See, the motorboat license for sea, and the SKS, the coastal skipper certificate for sailing along the coast.
+These certificates have a good reputation and are well-known in Europe.
+So we are going to try that.

 The practical part of the SBF was a breeze, to say the least, ridiculous.
-But we don’t want to drive motorboats anyway.
+But we don’t want to drive a motorboat anyway.
 The theory, however, was not bad, we learned a lot and you really have to practice.
 Especially the chart tasks are challenging.

 I also pass the theory exam just before Christmas.
 It was really not easy and I had to study hard.
 I got ambitious and at least found the navigation tasks exciting.
-It’s quite different for Alex: Traumatic memories from math class come up and she stops practicing.
-Honestly, the whole thing is not really productive.
+Alex sees it quite differently: Traumatic memories from math class resurface and she quits the practice.
+Honestly, the whole thing is not really purposeful.
 The theory seems outdated and caught in a tradition.
-The SKS urgently needs reform, but like so much else, it’s stuck in Germany, somewhere in a swamp of sensibilities.
+The SKS urgently needs a reform, but like so much else, it has also gotten stuck in Germany, somewhere in a swamp of sensitivities.

 Alex has decided to go for the ASA.
 However, this does not take place at JoJo, but at a sailing school in Rijeka in the spring.
 We are curious to see if it’s better.
 At least it seems more modern and flexible.